THE BRIDGE ARTIST PROJECTS

-One of our national symbols is known to be a hard worker.
-With his skills and perseverance, the beaver creates his own little world.
-By using a variety of used and new fabric, Sylvette Fortin wanted to celebrate this wonderful animal and recreate its world.
-A beaver lodge will be built with an old quilt, bringing back fond memories of blanket fort making from childhood.
-This peice will also pay homage to the hard work of Fortin's predecessors, the Acadians, represented by turning old wool sweaters into logs.
-Like the beaver, they were experts at using what materials were available to build their homes, and in doing so laid the foundation for the future.
+Did you know that the beaver has been a national symbol since 1975?
+In many ways artist SYLVETTE FORTIN relates to this beautiful creature.
+By using a variety of used and new fabric, Fortin celebrates this wonderful animal and recreates its world.
+A beaver lodge built with an old quilt, bringing back fond memories of a blanket fort from childhood.
+Fortin also wanted to pay homage to the hard work of her predecessors, the Acadians, represented by turning old wool sweaters into logs.
+Like the beaver, they were experts at using what materials were available to build their homes, and in doing so laid the foundation for Fortin’s future.

-For this project, Tara has decided to address an issue that deeply affected her people upon contact.
-As trade with colonists and fur traders increased our people spent more and more time creating items for the trade market, which took time away from their own traditional seasonal preparations.
-Examples of this include; fine ribbons and fabrics, European beads and jewelry, and alcohol.
-For the duration of the Bridge installation she will be creating small porcupine quill examples of some of these trade items, using the traditional Mi'k maq technique of quill insertion on birch bark.
+As trade with colonists and fur traders increased, Indigenous people spent more and more time creating items for the trade market, which took time away from their own traditional seasonal preparations.
+Examples of this include; fine ribbons, and fabrics, European beads and jewellery, and alcohol.
+For the duration of the Bridge event, TARA FRANCIS will be creating small porcupine quill examples of some of these trade items, using the traditional Mi’k maq technique of quill insertion on birch bark.

 Readings by Wolf Tree Writers

 The Wolftree Writers have been meeting for 26 years.
-While on The Bridge, they will read texts written by members past and present, on the subject of our pasts -- poems about one-room schoolhouses, or about growing up in rural NB; a memoir of Great-Aunt Bessie (1849-1934) a nurse, journalist and entrepreneur who helped get the women's vote out in 1917, etc. Members who have confirmed that they will participate include Shari Andrews, Virginia Bjerkelund, Kathy Mac and Janet Patch
+While on The Bridge, they will read texts written by members past and present, on the subject of their pasts – poems about oneroom schoolhouses, growing up in rural NB, a memoir of Great-Aunt Bessie (1849-1937).
+Members participating include SHARI ANDREWS, VIRGINIA BJERKELUND, KATHY MAC AND JANET PATCH.

 'Pierre Trudeau' by Matthew LeBlanc